 Why do you want to be on the Governing Board?
 I am excited for the opportunity to serve at Asbury in a new role that will help us continue to grow as a congregation and further our shared mission in our local community.

 What is something that you want people to know about you?
 I have worked at a private school for the past 4 1/2 years currently as the Business Office Manager where I have the opportunity to be a jack-of-all-trades.
 Before that, I worked at the Rochester Housing Authority for 10 years in various roles including Field Auditor, Housing Specialist, and Senior Accounting Clerk.
 Throughout my work career, I have strived to support the direct service staff and the organization for which I worked in fulfilling their mission to its constituents and the Rochester community.

-How long have you been a member of Asbury First?
-5 years as a formal member
+What have you been involved in as a member of Asbury First?

 We have served in the creche as caregivers, I have taught Sunday School, assisted with youth performances, served on the Family Life council, Youth Work Area, served on the Administrative Cabinet as liaison to the Children's Education Committee, Adult Education committee, Family Life council, and Youth Work area.

 Why do you want to be on the Governing Board?